svofski/mini-split-flap-display/README.md

 ## Position sensing

-Tracking reflective codewheel is not as trivial as I expected, probably because it's far from perfect.
+Tracking reflective codewheel is not as trivial as I expected, sensor readout is far from ideal.
 Here's an example of what the readings look like:
 ![sensor](doc/sensor-plot.jpg)

 The algorithm tracks min and max on raw data(green) independently (blue and red lines), then detects transitions over median line with added hysteresis.